Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 where $L$ and $I_M$ are the numbers of loops and Goldstone boson inner lines, respectively. $V_i$ and $d_i$ are the number of vertex $i$ and number of the derivatives in the vertex $i$, respectively.
 With the topological relation, $L=I_{M}-\sum_{i}V_{i}+1$, one can obtain a more useful power counting,

 For the LO interaction ($d_i=2$), the amplitudes of Feynman diagrams with an extra loop is suppressed by two extra chiral orders.
-To achieve a certain precision, one needs to calculate the Feynman diagrams with finite loops.
+To achieve a certain precision, one needs to calculate the Feynman diagrams with a finite {numbers of} loops.
 With the power counting, one can calculate the amplitude perturbatively (in terms of $p/\Lambda_\chi$).